operator-playground-io/employment-dataset/tutorials/Employment-dataset-tutorial.md

 It follows a simple modular and MVC pattern.
 There are 2 folders that are of our interest:
 - k8s :  This contains all the deployment and service yaml for the application.
 This defines the deployment and exposure of our application.
 - backend: This contains all the backend code made using Java Spring.
-The frontend build in React is included in the backend.
+The frontend built in React is included in the backend.

 ### Try the example